KazaKago/cueue_pages/README.md

-# Cueue_website
+# Cueue pages

 **This project is under development.**

 `Cueue` is management service of menu for meals every day.
-This repository is website.
+This repository is web pages.

 # Project Repositories